SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Replacing-References-to-Constant-Variables-with-Their-Actual-Value.md

   with Their Actual Value
 date: 2022-05-31 11:10:37
 tags:
+  - Javascript
+  - Deobfuscation
+  - Babel
+  - Reverse Engineering
+categories:
+  - Deobfuscation
 ---

 # Preface

-This article assumes a preliminary understanding of Abstract Syntex Tree structure and [BabelJS](https://babeljs.io/).
-[Click Here](http://SteakEnthusiast.github.io/none) to read my introductory article on the usage of Babel.
+This article assumes a preliminary understanding of Abstract Syntax Tree structure and [BabelJS](https://babeljs.io/).
+[Click Here](http://SteakEnthusiast.github.io/2022/05/21/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel/) to read my introductory article on the usage of Babel.

 # Definition of a Constant Variable

 For our purposes, a constant variable is any variable that meets _**all three**_ of the following conditions:

 - The variable is declared **AND** initialized at the same time.
-- The variable is initialized to a _literal value_, e.g. _StringLiteral_, _NumericLiteral_, _BooleanLiteral_ etc.
+- The variable is initialized to a _literal value_, e.g. _StringLiteral_, _NumericLiteral_, _BooleanLiteral_, etc.
 - The variable is never reassigned another value in the script

 Therefore, a variable's declaration keyword (`let`,`var`,`const`) has no bearing on whether or not it is a constant.